mhevery/Largo-docs/Codex/Largo-custom-functions.md

         'ignore_sticky_posts' => 1,
         ```

+- `largo_get_home_templates()`: Scans theme and parent theme for homepage templates.
+Returns an array of templates, with friendly names as keys and arrays with 'path' and 'thumb' as values.
+Found in `/inc/home-templates.php`.
+- `largo_get_home_thumb( $theme, $file )`: Returns the URL of the thumbnail image for a homepage template, or a default `/homepages/no-thumb.png`.
+Found in `/inc/home-templates.php`.
 - `largo_get_the_main_feature()`: Provides "main" feature associated with a post, if there is a feature.
 Found in `/inc/featured-content.php`.
 - `largo_google_analytics()`: Add Google Analytics code to the footer.
 You must add your GA ID to the theme settings for this to work, in *Appearance &gt; Theme Options &gt; Basic Settings*.
 Found in `/inc/enqueue.php`.